Wash Your Hands

 Hands are a Lethal Weapon

 Taking the time to wash your hands is the #1 defensive action you can choose to prevent infection.
 Your hands come into contact with more germs than any other part of your body.
 Once a bug takes hold, the hands transport that germ to multiple body locations within minutes.
-Tracking is the process of comparing or monitoring progress looking for trends or changes in condition or status; following along. the hands’ movements shows the futility of saying, “keep your hands to yourself.”
+Tracking is the process of comparing or monitoring progress looking for trends or changes in condition or status; following along.
+More the hands’ movements shows the futility of saying, “keep your hands to yourself.”
 We unconsciously scratch, swipe, brush and rub our bodies regularly with our hands.
-Each slight thoughtless touch transmits that unseen Coronovirus to the next part of the body or the next victim.
+Each slight thoughtless touch transmits that unseen Coronavirus to the next part of the body or the next victim.

 Therefore, if we hope to decrease the risk associated with this dangerous weapon, we must learn to mitigate the danger.

 That’s where learning to wash your hands correctly and to use protective barriers come into play.
 Handwashing, or hand hygiene as it’s called in hospitals, is your #1 defense against the spread of infection.
 Hand hygiene doesn’t just involve washing the hand, though; it also means keeping under your fingernails clean, not wearing chipped nail polish, keeping your fingernails short, and NOT wearing artificial fingernails.
 Artificial fingernails, jewelry, and chipped nail polish serve as homes to bacteria.
 To prevent the spread of germs, you should remove all jewelry and not have your nails done.

 It also means being honest about dirty hands, being diligent about washing, and not coming to work sick.
 Cough into your crooked arm, don’t use handkerchiefs, and use hand sanitizer after shaking hands (or don’t shake hands, shake elbows instead).

 Play it safe.
 Please keep your hands away from your face, and wash them often.